Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 ![](media/03008.png){ #fig:03008 width=75% }

 The low-voltage AC signal connected between the grid and cathode alternately suppresses, then enhances the electron flow between cathode and plate.
 This causes a change in voltage on the output of the circuit (between plate and cathode).
-The AC voltage and current magnitudes on the tube\'s grid are generally quite small compared with the variation of voltage and current in the plate circuit.
-Thus, the triode functions as an amplifier of the incoming AC signal (taking high-voltage, high-current DC power supplied from the large DC source on the right and \"throttling\" it by means of the tube\'s controlled conductivity).
+The AC voltage and current magnitudes on the tube's grid are generally quite small compared with the variation of voltage and current in the plate circuit.
+Thus, the triode functions as an amplifier of the incoming AC signal (taking high-voltage, high-current DC power supplied from the large DC source on the right and \"throttling\" it by means of the tube's controlled conductivity).

 In the triode, the amount of current from cathode to plate (the \"controlled\" current is a function both of grid-to-cathode voltage (the controlling signal) and the plate-to-cathode voltage (the electromotive force available to push electrons through the vacuum).
 Unfortunately, neither of these independent variables have a purely linear effect on the amount of current through the device (often referred to simply as the \"plate current\").
 That is, triode current does not necessarily respond in a direct, proportional manner to the voltages applied.

 In this particular amplifier circuit the nonlinearities are compounded, as plate voltage (with respect to cathode) changes along with the grid voltage (also with respect to cathode) as plate current is throttled by the tube.
-The result will be an output voltage waveform that doesn\'t precisely resemble the waveform of the input voltage.
+The result will be an output voltage waveform that doesn't precisely resemble the waveform of the input voltage.
 In other words, the quirkiness of the triode tube and the dynamics of this particular circuit will _distort_ the waveshape.
 If we really wanted to get complex about how we stated this, we could say that the tube introduces _harmonics_ by failing to exactly reproduce the input waveform.

 Another problem with triode behavior is that of stray capacitance.
 Remember that any time we have two conductive surfaces separated by an insulating medium, a capacitor will be formed.
 Any voltage between those two conductive surfaces will generate an electric field within that insulating region, potentially storing energy and introducing reactance into a circuit.
 Such is the case with the triode, most problematically between the grid and the plate.
 It is as if there were tiny capacitors connected between the pairs of elements in the tube:

 ![](media/03009.png){ #fig:03009 width=75% }

 Now, this stray capacitance is quite small, and the reactive impedances usually high.
 Usually, that is, unless radio frequencies are being dealt with.
-As we saw with De Forest\'s Audion tube, radio was probably the prime application for this new technology, so these \"tiny\" capacitances became more than just a potential problem.
+As we saw with De Forest's Audion tube, radio was probably the prime application for this new technology, so these \"tiny\" capacitances became more than just a potential problem.
 Another refinement in tube technology was necessary to overcome the limitations of the triode.

 ## The tetrode{ #sec:xtocid15706703 }

 As the name suggests, the _tetrode_ tube contained four elements: cathode (with the implicit filament, or \"heater\"), grid, plate, and a new element called the _screen_.
 Similar in construction to the grid, the screen was a wire mesh or coil positioned between the grid and plate, connected to a source of positive DC potential (with respect to the cathode, as usual) equal to a fraction of the plate voltage.
 When connected to ground through an external capacitor, the screen had the effect of electrostatically shielding the grid from the plate.
 Without the screen, the capacitive linking between the plate and the grid could cause significant signal feedback at high frequencies, resulting in unwanted oscillations.

-The screen, being of less surface area and lower positive potential than the plate, didn\'t attract many of the electrons passing through the grid from the cathode, so the vast majority of electrons in the tube still flew by the screen to be collected by the plate:
+The screen, being of less surface area and lower positive potential than the plate, didn't attract many of the electrons passing through the grid from the cathode, so the vast majority of electrons in the tube still flew by the screen to be collected by the plate:

 ![](media/03010.png){ #fig:03010 width=75% }